 Venture capital vs. bootstrapped

-In the business world, there are different school of thoughts about what’s the best way to launch, run and grow a startup.
+In the business world, there are different schools of thought about what’s the best way to launch, run and grow a startup.
 It all depends on how you see the business world but also how the market is looking like in a particular historic context.

 For instance, in a situation where venture capital firms have massive resources and the economy, in general, is in good health, it might be easier for startups to raise capital.